-Shortage of skilled labour is bound to emerge as a big implementation gap to the green transition
+Shortage of skilled labour is bound to emerge as a big implementation gap to the transition to renewable energy systems

-As the green transition accelerates, the shortage of skilled labour and competencies is going to become a major implementation gap for the green transition.
+As the energy transition accelerates, the shortage of skilled labour and competencies is going to become a major implementation gap for the energy transition.
 Addressing this gap is crucial for an effective transition implementation, as we see both current and anticipated skill shortages in renewable energy projects and electrification pose investment risks, driving up costs and hindering effectiveness.